-A paid opportunity for three Irish emerging architects to develop their co-design and participatory community engagement skills and experience within a rural context.
+A paid opportunity for three Irish emerging architects to develop their co-design, creative placemaking and community engagement skills and experience in rural Kilkenny.

-Who Emerging Irish architecture practices (collective and individual) are invited to apply.
-The opportunity is ideal for architects who wish to further develop their co-design and participatory public engagement skills and experience.
+Emerging Irish architecture practices (collective and individual) are invited to apply.
+The opportunity is ideal for architects who wish to further develop their co-design, creative placemaking and community engagement skills and experience.
 Interpretation of the word ‘emerging’ is open to applicants.
 It could mean that you have recently graduated, or that your architecture practice has been established recently.
-It may also mean that you are returning to architecture or that you are an established architect and would like to gain new skills in participatory public engagement and co-design.
+It may also mean that you are returning to architecture or that you are an established architect and would like to gain new skills in co-design, creative placemaking and community engagement.

 The balance of urban-rural development has moved to the heart of government and EU strategies; promised investment in rural Ireland and town renewal has created opportunities as policies emphasise circular economies, sustainability, connectivity, and human-environmental interactions.
 The activities include examining the current and potential challenges, highlighting the cultural, enterprise, and ecological assets, and identifying opportunities.
 These multifaceted processes include public engagement moments, research, and analysis to realise sustainable place-making through rural renewal activities.

-Mentoring and Support Each architect will be supported individually by the Workhouse Union team to develop their co-design and public engagement practice.
-Mentorship will be provided by the Kilkenny LEADER Partnership and the Kilkenny County Council Planning Department teams.
+Each architect will be supported individually by the Workhouse Union team to develop their co-design and public engagement practice.
+Mentorship will be provided by the Kilkenny LEADER Partnership team.

 When and Where

-Town Ecologies takes place from May to August 2021 in County Kilkenny.
+Town Ecologies takes place from August to November 2022 in County Kilkenny.
 Each specific timeline will be devised with the selected architect.
-We will review and amend the projects in-line with current Covid restrictions prioritising the health safety of everyone involved.
 The opportunity involves three weeks of active engagement (including remote work, engagement, and mentorship) and incorporates one week in Callan with resource access and mentorship at Workhouse Union.
 Workhouse Union’s library and research space will be readily available along with the PrintBlock Callan print studio and wood fabrication facilities.

 _Architect fee of €3,500